 Geographic controls.
 Restrict OTP delivery to specific country codes through your Arkesel dashboard.
 No API changes required.
 Enable a country when you expand there; block everything else by default.

-For teams building OTP systems from scratch, Arkesel’s API handles generation, delivery, and verification with built-in rate limiting and fraud signals.
+For teams building OTP systems from scratch, Arkesel’s API delivers generation, sending, and verification with built-in rate limiting and fraud signals.
 Create a free account to test the OTP flow in your staging environment.

 The Regulatory Landscape: Industry Response to AIT

-The industry is fighting back — but the burden still falls on you to protect your endpoints.
+The industry is fighting back on SMS pumping prevention — but the burden still falls on you to protect your endpoints.

 Evolving AIT tactics in 2026.
 According to Twilio’s March 2026 fraud update, AIT is no longer limited to OTP flows.
 Attackers now inflate traffic through app download links, surveys, and promotional campaign endpoints.
 Fraud automation tools mimic legitimate user behavior with increasing sophistication, making traditional detection harder.